-As part of your extraordinary ability visa process (O-1, EB-1 and NIW), you must obtain expert opinion letters from key individuals.
+As part of your extraordinary ability visa process (O-1 and EB-1), you must obtain expert opinion letters from key individuals.
 Considering the importance of the letters, it is worth the time and effort for an applicant to seek expert opinion letters who could independently qualify for the O visa and discuss the content of the expert opinion letter with the writers to increase the chance of approval.
 The letters are different from reference or recommendation letters that one may use for employment as they are far more detailed and focus on the substantive accomplishments of the applicant.

 The letter must contain an explanation of the writer’s accomplishments, how they know you, and clearly delineate that you are nationally or internationally recognized and have made significant contributions to your field.
 These letters can also be used to provide context to the United States Citizenship & Immigration Service (“USCIS”) officer adjudicating your petition regarding your critical role for an organization, the significance of your “major” prizes or awards, the prestige associated with your membership to an organization, and otherwise inform the officer of the importance of your accomplishments from the perspective of an esteemed insider in your field.

 What Should You Do Before You Write an Expert Opinion Letter?

 Writing an expert opinion letter for another person is a large responsibility and should be taken very seriously.
 Before you agree to the task, make sure you have a clear understanding of what the letter will be used for and who will be reading it.
 You should also make sure that you know what kind of information is being expected from you.

 What is the Purpose of the Expert Opinion Letter?